waynodiablo/Oystercard/boris_bikes/2_working_with_user_stories.md

 ```
 As a person,
 So that I can use a bike,
-I'd like to get a bike from a docking station.
+I'd like a docking station to release a bike.

 As a person,
 So that I can use a good bike,